absolunet/docs-node-ioc/src/docs/03_first-steps/02_create-a-web-page/en.md

 ### Use a route name instead of an URL

 We succeeded in sending a search request from a page to a route.
-However, let's already use the good practice.
+However, let's already use good practices.

 We should not rely on route URL since they can easily change, and it would be a mess to maintain.